mansipadgelwar/mansipadgelwar/README.md

 <p align="left"> <a href="https://twitter.com/mansipadgelwar" target="blank"><img src="https://img.shields.io/twitter/follow/mansipadgelwar?logo=twitter&style=for-the-badge" alt="mansipadgelwar" /></a> </p>

-- 🔭 In-depth knowledge of Javascript, CSS, HTML, ES6+ features, and front-end languages Thorough understanding of React.js, ReactNative, and its core principles Experience with popular React.js workflows (such as Flux or Redux) Familiarity with newer specifications of EcmaScript Experience in integrating RESTful Web APIs in Web Applications.
+- 🔭 In-depth knowledge of Javascript, CSS, HTML, ES6+ features, and front-end languages
+- 🔭 Thorough understanding of React.js, ReactNative, and its core principles
+- 🔭 Experience with popular React.js workflows (such as Flux or Redux)
+- 🔭 Familiarity with newer specifications of EcmaScript
+- 🔭 Experience in integrating RESTful Web APIs in Web Applications.
-Experience in successful deployment of apps on the App Store and Play Store.
+- 🔭 Experience in successful deployment of apps on the App Store and Play Store.
-Knowledge of frontend technologies like Firebase and Sentry.
+- 🔭 Knowledge of frontend technologies like Firebase and Sentry.

-- 💬 Ask me about **ReactJS, NextJS, ReactNative Javascript and Typescript**
+- 💬 Ask me about **ReactJS, NextJS, ReactNative, Javascript and Typescript**

 <h3 align="left">Connect with me:</h3>
 <p align="left">